 Why Did the Life Insurance Company File an Interpleader Lawsuit?

-Rather than choosing a side, the insurer asks the court to decide.
+Rather than investigating further or taking a position, the insurer shifts the decision to the court.

-No. Interpleader is not a denial.
-The insurer is admitting the policy is payable but claims it cannot determine the rightful beneficiary on its own.
+No. Interpleader is not a denial of benefits.
+The insurance company is admitting that someone is entitled to the proceeds but claims it cannot safely determine who that is.

-In most cases, the insurance company deposits the policy proceeds with the court.
-The funds are held until the court resolves the dispute.
+In most interpleader cases, the insurer deposits the full policy proceeds with the court.
+After doing so, the insurer usually asks to be dismissed from the case.

 Once the money is deposited: